Brad Cromer is a pro skater and artist who powerfully meshes creative and innovative tricks on his board with a super clean style.

 I have some really special art made by Mark.

-It’s this super colorful drawing he did of Mickey Mouse boardsliding a double kink rail with NYC in the background.
+It’s this super colourful drawing he did of Mickey Mouse Boardsliding a double kink rail with NYC in the background.
 I love it.

 Favourite piece that you have made?